- Competitive Analysis

 Understanding search intent is crucial when creating content for your site that directly answers searchers’ queries.
 Another benefit of voice search is that artificial intelligence (AI) technology can track what type of queries people tend to search, which allows it to cater responses to users accordingly.

 Google has stated that voice searches are 30 times more likely to be action queries than text searches.
-In essence, people want to find places and buy things through their digital assistant.
+In essence, people want to find places and buy things through their digital assistants.
 While standard desktop searches may indicate that people are simply looking for information, mobile searches (such as “find X near me”) and voice searches (such as “Hey, Google, where can I buy X?”) indicate that people are trying to do something specific with the information they’re provided.
 Depending on your industry, this could give you a huge advantage and increase your revenue over time.

 Home Assistant Devices & Voice Search